Children and rights in Ireland

 You can leave home at age 16, provided you have your parents’ consent.
 No consent is required at age 18.

-If you leave home before you are 18 without your parents’ consent and you are considered to be homeless or at risk, the Health Service Executive (HSE) may be asked to intervene.
-Information on the powers available to the HSE is available in our document, Children in care.
+If you leave home before you are 18 without your parents’ consent and you are considered to be homeless or at risk, Tusla may be asked to intervene. you can read more information on the powers available to Tusla in our document Children in care.

 If you have been adopted and wish to trace your natural parents, you can have your details entered in the Adoption Authority’s National Adoption Contact Preference Register which facilitates contact between adopted people and their natural families.
 However, you must be 18 years of age or over.